Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 ## Design
 ---
 ### CRUD Functionality
-* Create - Users can create, account, profile, post, comment, like.
+* Create - Users can create posts, an account, a profile, add a comment, and like.
 * Read - Users can view post that other people have written and also their profile.
 * Update - Users can update their profile, posted posts and likes.
 * Delete - Users can delete posts, comments and likes.